alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 The player is not allowed to dash while the ground pound action is executing.
 The player is not allowed to dash while touching the ground.

+The player is allowed to ground pound while the dash is executing.
+The player is not allowed to jump or wall jump while dashing.

 **Recap**

 The following commands are allowed:
 1. jump
 2. ground pound
-3. accelerate
-4. slow down
-5. mid-air dash
+3. mid-air dash

-There are two input mappings.
-1. First input mapping:
-    - C: jump
-    - X: ground pound
-    - Z: dash
-2. Second input mapping:
+On keyboard, the inputs are mapped as following:
-    - space bar or left mouse click: jump
+- Jump: C, space bar or left mouse click
-    - S: ground pound
-    - shift: dash

-Both input mappings are active at any moment since they do not interfere with each other.
+- Ground pound: X or S
+- Mid-air dash: Z or shift

-The following diagram represents the states finite state machine.
+The following diagram represents the finite state machine of the ice cube states with the corresponding inputs.

 ![image](Diagrams/IceCubeInputFSA.jpg)